-By the first millennium (1000-1 BC) some cities had turned into megacities.
-Some even had one million inhabitants!
-To accommodate so many people, these ancient cities had magnificent public buildings, roads, gardens, entertainment arenas, and some even had shopping malls, law enforcement, and running water.
+By the first millennium BC (1000-1 BC), some cities had turned into megacities.
+Some even had one million inhabitants.
+These cities had magnificent public buildings, roads, gardens, and entertainment arenas.
+Some even had shopping malls, law enforcement, and running water.

-These were the 6 biggest -and most splendorous- cities during the first millennium BC.
+These were the 6 largest -and most splendid- cities during the first millennium BC.

 6. Xiadu, China

 A the time, China was divided into small kingdoms that fought each other.

 One of those kingdoms was Yan.
 And Yan had Xiadu, our contestant city, as its capital.

 Thanks to its location, Xiadu was easy to defend.
 It rose on the Taihang Mountains and was flanked by two rivers: Beiyi and Zhonghyi.

 Since times were tough, it also had two defensive walls and a moat.
 Archaeologists found one of the walls.
 At its thickest, it is 40 m wide (131 ft), and at its highest, it is 6.8 m high (22 ft).

 But those were the outer walls.
 Inside the city, there were two more walls.
 One crossed the squared-plan city dividing it into two halves (eastern and western).